agravier/agravier.github.io/etc/notes/ci1-coursera/notes04.md

 Coming back on the paper by McKinlay that we saw in [Week 2](notes02.html), that introduced event studies (MacKinlay, A. C. “Event Studies in Economics and Finance,” Journal of Economic Literature Vol. XXXV, Issue 1, 1997).

-The documented the dates of positive, negative, and random news events for 1700 stocks, looked at how the valency of events correlated with price changes of the concerned stocks.
+They documented the dates of positive, negative, and random news events for 1700 stocks, looked at how the valency of events correlated with price changes of the concerned stocks.

-McKinlay takes a $\pm$20-days window centred on each event, clusters them by valency, and shifts them to a common value of 0 at t-20 to extract changes in value.
+McKinlay takes a \\(\pm\\)20-days window centred on each event, clusters them by valency, and shifts them to a common value of 0 at t-20 to extract changes in value.
 For each clusters, he plots the mean of those shifted daily prices.

 The plot of average stock price change for negative news events shows a sharp drop the day after the event.